fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/05_scenario.rst

 Scenarios
 ------------

-A scenario in reinforcement learning (RL) refers to a specific problem or task that the agent is trying to learn how to solve.
+A scenario in reinforcement learning refers to a specific problem or task that the agent is trying to learn how to solve.
 A scenario defines the environment in which the agent operates, including the state space, the action space, the reward function, and the transition dynamics.

 In RL, the agent interacts with the environment over a sequence of time steps.